lastavenka/playlist/README.md

 * Material-UI package is used for styling (although I have experiense in creating of UI components from the scratch).

-* Data for the table is generated randomly and fetch request delay is imitated by timeout setting.
+* Data for the table is fetched from a small test server, that has been created by me with Node.js for this project.
+Data is generated randomly for each request.

 * All components are covered by unit tests.